 “I congratulate Bracell on this fantastic initiative,” said Amilcar de Oliveira, a natural medicine graduate from Universidad Centroccidental Lisandro Alvorado, Venezuela, and one of the course’s teachers.

-“I congratulate Bracell on this fantastic initiative.
-It is a company that has international certifications and belongs to a group of Asian origin, which is very important, as Asians value the traditional culture and ethnic medicine, practiced by the traditional people.
+“It is a company that has international certifications and belongs to a group of Asian origin, which is very important, as Asians value the traditional culture and ethnic medicine, practiced by the traditional people.
 This is the first time I have received an invitation from a company to attend such an event.
 This is not about abolishing allopathy, but integrating it with naturopathic medicine.”

-Mouana points out that the initiative is in line with the guidelines of the Ministry of Health, which recommends the adoption of actions and services of traditional medicine and integrative practices by the health departments of the states, federal district and municipalities.
+Mouana pointed out that the initiative is in line with the guidelines of the Ministry of Health, which recommends the adoption of actions and services of traditional medicine and integrative practices by the health departments of the states, federal districts and municipalities.
 In this context, Alagoinhas was a pioneer in the state to regulate the theme, through Law No. 1989/09, which provides for the recognition, regulation and framing of the exercise of the traditional natural medicine professions and other integrative and complementary practices in the municipality.